A Supportive Community for All

 How to Get Help

 The Homeless Leadership Alliance of Pinellas provides resources and assistance for persons who are homeless.
 Find more information at pinellashomeless.org/resources.

 How to Help

 There are a number of agencies and organizations that are helping meet the needs of those experiencing homelessness and working to alleviate the conditions that lead to homelessness.

 To learn more about homelessness in Pinellas County, get involved, or make a tax-deductible donation, visit the Homeless Leadership Alliance of Pinellas.

 SOCIAL ACTION FUNDING

 Social service agencies that provide homeless services and homeless prevention services can apply to take advantage of Social Action Funding grants from the City of St. Petersburg, when available.
 Learn more here.

 Power of Change Homeless Initiative

 The Power of Change Homeless Initiative was implemented in October 2014 by the City of St. Petersburg.
 This program uses repurposed parking meters to raise awareness about homelessness and gives people the option to donate their spare change to programs that help people experiencing homelessness.
-Posters and rack cards have been developed in conjunction with the donation stations to educate the public about the goals of the program.
 The money raised by the donation stations is allocated to the City’s Veteran, Homeless, and Social Services division for use on items for the homeless.
 Donations can be made directly at a Power of Change Donation Station throughout downtown St. Pete.

 Street Outreach Team

 The St. Petersburg Police Department's Outreach Team, created in 2006, works to serve people experiencing homelessness who need assistance finding temporary or permanent housing, connecting them with programs and resources.
 The St. Petersburg Team consists of one full-time Social Worker and an officer from the St. Petersburg Police Department’s Police Assisting the Homeless (PATH) unit.
 Working together, they conduct regular outreach throughout the entire city.